Tony O'Dowd: Personal life

-O'Dowd's father also Tony played in goal for St Patrick's Athletic and Dundalk F.C. in the 1960s.
+O'Dowd's father also Tony played in goal for St Patrick's Athletic and Dundalk in the 1960s.

 His brother Greg played for Rovers in the late 90s.
 He also played for Coleraine F.C. where he scored in the 1997-98 UEFA Cup.

 In May 1997 tragedy hit the O'Dowd family when Tony's 18-year-old brother Conor died while training with his two brothers.
 O'Dowd did not play in the 1997 FAI Cup Final.